 If the addendum includes modifying a plan sheet, the plan sheet will need to follow the “revised plans” process described in chapter 21.
 Revision triangles are required on ALL revised plan sheets as shown in the Contract Plans Development Guide, NO EXCEPTIONS.

-In addition, traffic-roadway section review and design approval of the revised plan sheet is required as per chapter 2.
+In addition, traffic engineering section review and design approval of the revised plan sheet is required as per chapter 2.
 The TRS dwg. number does not change from the original plan sheet.

 Pre-Construction Conference